nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     ionic start ionicMyTabs tabs
     ionic start ionicMyBlank blank
     ```
->**Note**: If you are trying to use a Visual Studio 2013 Ionic project in Visual Studio 2015 (recommended), see this info on [migrating projects](migrate-to-vs2015.md) to Visual Studio 2015.
+>**Note**: If you are trying to use a Visual Studio 2013 Ionic project in Visual Studio 2015, see this info on [migrating projects](migrate-to-vs2015.md) to Visual Studio 2015, which is highly recommended.

 ## Import the project into VS <a name="configTemplates"></a>